zfarini/bungine/README.md

-# 3D Game Engine
+# 3D Game/Engine

 ## Features:
 - 3D renderer supporting OpenGL and DirectX11 (wip)
+- Skeletal animation
 - Editor with gizmos for translation, rotation, and scale
-  - Undo & redo functionality
-  - Modify collision meshes
-- Skeletal animation
 - Collision detection with smooth sliding
 - Metaprogramming for parsing structs/enums and generating serialization & UI data
 - A* 3D pathfinding